stsfin/LimelightPiInstaller/README.md

 This is a fork of the Limelight RetroPie+Emulation station installer script for generic install on any Raspian based Pi-system

-limelightRetroInstall.sh - script is used to install and configure limelight with retropie
+LimelightInstaller.sh - script is used to install and configure limelight with retropie

 limelightReconfig.sh - script is used to reconfigure ip and keymap settings for limelight without installing stuff again

 Howto use:

-just drop the limelightRetroInstall.sh in to your home directory
+just drop the LimelightInstaller.sh in to your home directory

-chmod +x limelightRetroInstall.sh
+chmod +x LimelightInstaller.sh

-./limelightRetroInstall.sh
+./LimelightInstaller.sh

 <hr>